dribdat/dribdat/README.md

 Optimize your dribdat instance with the following environment variables in production:

-* `TIME_ZONE` - set if your event is not in UTC time (e.g. "Europe/Zurich" - see [pytz docs](https://pythonhosted.org/pytz/))
+* `TIME_ZONE` - set if your event is not in UTC time (e.g. "Europe/Zurich" - see [pytz docs](https://pythonhosted.org/pytz/)).
-* `SERVER_URL` - fully qualified domain name where the site is hosted
+* `SERVER_URL` - fully qualified domain name where the site is hosted.
-* `SERVER_SSL` - redirect all visitors to HTTPS, applying CSP
-* `SERVER_PROXY` - set to True to use an [external proxy](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#proxy-setups) and static files server
-* `CSP_DIRECTIVES` - configure content security policy - see [Talisman docs](https://github.com/GoogleCloudPlatform/flask-talisman#content-security-policy)
 * `DATABASE_URL` - connects to PostgreSQL or another database via `postgresql://username:password@...` (in Heroku this is set automatically)
+* `DRIBDAT_SECRET` - a long scary string for hashing your passwords - in Heroku this is set automatically.
+* `DRIBDAT_ENV` - 'dev' to enable debugging, 'prod' to optimise for production.

+Advanced configurations are used to improve the **production setup**:

+* `SERVER_SSL` - redirect all visitors to HTTPS, applying [CSP rules](https://developers.google.com/web/fundamentals/security/csp).
+* `SERVER_PROXY` - set to True to use an [external proxy](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#proxy-setups) and static files server.
+* `SERVER_CORS` - set to False to disable the [CORS whitelist](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#proxy-setups) for external API access.
+* `CSP_DIRECTIVES` - configure content security policy - see [Talisman docs](https://github.com/GoogleCloudPlatform/flask-talisman#content-security-policy).
-* `CACHE_TYPE` - speed up the site with Redis or Memcache - see [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/index.html#configuring-flask-caching)
+* `CACHE_TYPE` - speed up the site with Redis or Memcache - see [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/index.html#configuring-flask-caching).
-* `DRIBDAT_ENV` - 'dev' to enable debugging, 'prod' to optimise assets for production

 The following options can be used to toggle **application features**:

-* `DRIBDAT_THEME` - can be set to one of the [Bootswatch themes](https://bootswatch.com/)
+* `DRIBDAT_THEME` - can be set to one of the [Bootswatch themes](https://bootswatch.com/).
-* `DRIBDAT_STYLE` - provide the address to a CSS stylesheet for custom global styles
+* `DRIBDAT_STYLE` - provide the address to a CSS stylesheet for custom global styles.
-* `DRIBDAT_CLOCK` - use 'up' or 'down' to change the position, or 'off' to hide the countdown clock
+* `DRIBDAT_CLOCK` - use 'up' or 'down' to change the position, or 'off' to hide the countdown clock.
-* `DRIBDAT_SECRET` - a long scary string for hashing your passwords - in Heroku this is set automatically
-* `DRIBDAT_APIKEY` - for connecting clients to the remote [API](#api)
+* `DRIBDAT_APIKEY` - a secret key for connecting bots with write access to the remote [API](#api).
-* `DRIBDAT_USER_APPROVE` - set to True so that any new non-SSO accounts are inactive until approved by an admin
+* `DRIBDAT_USER_APPROVE` - set to True so that any new non-SSO accounts are inactive until approved by an admin.
-* `DRIBDAT_NOT_REGISTER` - set to True to hide the registration, so new users can only join this server via SSO
+* `DRIBDAT_NOT_REGISTER` - set to True to hide the registration, so new users can only join this server via SSO.
-* `DRIBDAT_ALLOW_EVENTS` - set to True to allow regular users to suggest new events on this site (which only admins can then edit and promote)
+* `DRIBDAT_ALLOW_EVENTS` - set to True to allow regular users to suggest new events on this site (which only admins can then edit and promote).

 Support for **Web analytics** can be configured using one of the following variables:

 * `ANALYTICS_FATHOM` ([Fathom](https://usefathom.com/) - with optional `ANALYTICS_FATHOM_SITE` if you use a custom site)
 * `ANALYTICS_SIMPLE` ([Simple Analytics](https://simpleanalytics.com))
 * `ANALYTICS_GOOGLE` (starts with "UA-...")
-* `ANALYTICS_HREF` - an optional link in the footer to a public dashboard for your analytics
+* `ANALYTICS_HREF` - an optional link in the footer to a public dashboard for your analytics.

 OAuth 2.0 support for **Single Sign-On** (SSO) is currently available using [Flask Dance](https://flask-dance.readthedocs.io/), and requires SSL to be enabled (using `SERVER_SSL`=1 in production or `OAUTHLIB_INSECURE_TRANSPORT` in development).
 Register your app with the provider (see SSO tips below), and set the following variables:

 * `OAUTH_TYPE` - e.g. 'Slack', 'GitHub', 'Azure'
-* `OAUTH_ID` - the Client ID of your app
+* `OAUTH_ID` - the Client ID of your app.
-* `OAUTH_SECRET` - the Client Secret of your app
+* `OAUTH_SECRET` - the Client Secret of your app.
-* `OAUTH_DOMAIN` - (optional) subdomain of your Slack instance, or AD tenant for Azure
+* `OAUTH_DOMAIN` - (optional) subdomain of your Slack instance, or AD tenant for Azure.
-* `OAUTH_SKIP_LOGIN` - (optional) when enabled, the dribdat login screen is not shown at all
+* `OAUTH_SKIP_LOGIN` - (optional) when enabled, the dribdat login screen is not shown at all.

 For **uploading images** and other files directly within dribdat, you can configure S3 through Amazon and compatible providers:

 * `S3_KEY` - the access key (20 characters, all caps)
 * `S3_SECRET` - the generated secret (long, mixed case)
-* `S3_BUCKET` - the name of your S3 bucket
+* `S3_BUCKET` - the name of your S3 bucket.
-* `S3_REGION` - defaults to 'eu-west-1'
+* `S3_REGION` - defaults to 'eu-west-1'.
-* `S3_FOLDER` - skip unless you want to store to a subfolder
+* `S3_FOLDER` - skip unless you want to store to a subfolder.
-* `S3_HTTPS` - URL for web access to your bucket's public files
+* `S3_HTTPS` - URL for web access to your bucket's public files.
-* `S3_ENDPOINT` - alternative endpoint for self-hosted Object Storage
+* `S3_ENDPOINT` - alternative endpoint for self-hosted Object Storage.
-* `MAX_CONTENT_LENGTH` - defaults to 1048576 bytes (1 MB) file size
+* `MAX_CONTENT_LENGTH` - defaults to 1048576 bytes (1 MB) file size.

 To customize some of the default content, you can edit the template include files, for example the default [quickstart](dribdat/templates/includes/quickstart.md) or [stages](dribdat/templates/includes/stages.yaml) - as long as you're not limited by ephemeral storage of your deployment.

 ## API

-There are a number of API calls that admins can use to easily get to the data in Dribdat in CSV or JSON format.
-These are linked in the About page in a running app.
-Additionally, the site has a  See GitHub issues for development status.

-Basic data on an event:
+There are a number of API calls that admins can use to easily get to the data in Dribdat in various formats.
+The full list of calls is shown in the **About** or Search page in a running app.
+For example, to get basic data on an event:

-- `/api/event/<EVENT ID>/info.json`
+- `/hackathon.json`
 - `/api/event/current/info.json`

-Retrieve data on all projects from an event:

-- `/api/event/<EVENT ID>/projects.csv`
-- `/api/event/<EVENT ID>/projects.json`
 - `/api/event/current/projects.json`

-Recent activity in projects (all or specific):
+- `/api/event/<EVENT ID>/info.json`
 - `/api/project/activity.json`
 - `/api/<PROJECT ID>/activity.json`

-Search project contents:
+To search all project contents:

 - `/api/project/search.json?q=<text_query>`

 Use the `limit` query parameter to get more or less than 10 results.

+For more details see [api.py](dribdat/public/api.py)

+## Write access (beta)

 If you would like to use external clients, like the chatbot, to remote control Dribdat you need to set `DRIBDAT_APIKEY`.
 The (experimental) call used to push data into projects is:

 - `/api/project/push.json`

-For more details see [api.py](dribdat/public/api.py)

 # Developer guide